Zacatelco: Modern Age

-On January 18, General Oscar Aguilar returned to the state capital, from Zacatelco; where he disarmed a group that had taken up arms in order to prevent Ignacio Mendoza assumed the governorship of the state.
-The general Aguilar could seize 56 firearms political sides of Zacatelco; several members however were the state of Puebla.
-To ensure order in the region, a federal garrison of 40 men who avoided the more serious events occurred was established in the village of Zacatelco.
+On January 18, General Oscar Aguilar returned to the state capital from Zacatelco, where he disarmed a group attempting to prevent Ignacio Mendoza from assuming the governorship.
+Aguilar seized 56 firearms from local political factions; however, several members involved were from the state of Puebla.
+To maintain order, a federal garrison of 40 men was established in Zacatelco to prevent further unrest.